Alright. Let’s get real. A lot of the jobs I’ve come across recently ask for React.

 Expo is another framework that sits on top of React Native, a sort of scaffold around your React Native app that turns your code into a universal React app.

 When it comes to React Native, you can develop your app without Expo.
-But with Expo, it cuts down on the platform restrictions of iOS faced by non-Mac owners.
+But using Expo cuts down on the platform restrictions of iOS faced by non-Mac owners.

 What you essentially do is create your Expo app via the CLI and preview your project through an app downloaded onto your testing device.

-While major companies Facebook, Bloomberg and Skype may be using React Native in production, these apps are not 100% React Native.
-Rather, React Native only makes up a small component of it and is implemented in a scattered approach.
+While major companies Facebook, Bloomberg, and Skype may be using React Native in production, these apps are not 100% React Native.
+Rather, React Native only makes up a small component and is implemented in a scattered approach.

-Although React Native has been around for about 4 years, it is still young by comparison and developers often face issues of package incompatibility.
+Although React Native has been around for about four years, it’s still young by comparison, and developers often face issues of package incompatibility.
 The custom module ecosystem is still quite small, with many still sitting in beta versions.

-There are also very little out of the box support for native app functionalities such as camera and push notifications, features which are highly sought after in app development.
+There is also very little out-of-the-box support for native app functionalities such as camera and push notifications, features that are highly sought after in app development.
 This means that using React Native doesn’t cut out the need for platform knowledge.